+Twenty caries-free permanent maxillary or mandibular, first or second human premolars extracted upon orthodontic indication were used for this study.
+The teeth were visually examined using LED light to ensure that there are no enamel surface defects or microcracks.
 The selected teeth were cleaned with periodontal curettes to remove any remaining soft tissue and with fluoride free prophylactic paste (Cleanic, Kerr, Orange, CA, USA), applied by a brush mounted in a low-speed hand piece, under water cooling.
 Subsequently, the teeth were washed in distilled water and stored in 0.1% thymol solution at room temperature until further use for no longer than 1 month.

 Before demineralization process, roots were removed at the cementoenamel junction with a low-speed diamond saw (Isomet, Buehler Ltd, Lake Bluff, IL, USA) under water cooling (Figure 1).
 Pulp tissue was removed, and pulp chambers of the premolar crowns were obturated with flowable composite (Flow-It ALC, Pentron).
-The premolar crowns were randomly divided into three experimental groups and one control group (each group containing 5 teeth).
+The premolar crowns were randomly divided into three experimental groups and one control group (each group containing five teeth).

-All crowns in experimental groups were coated with an acid-resistant nail varnish (Essence, Cosnova GmbH, Zulcbah, Germany), except for a middle area of buccal and oral surfaces which were isolated using adhesive paper, sized 4 mm × 4 mm (Figure 2).
+All crowns in experimental groups were coated with an acid-resistant nail varnish (Essence, Cosnova GmbH, Zulcbah, Germany), except for a middle area of buccal and oral surfaces which were isolated using adhesive paper, sized 4×4 mm (Figure 2).
 The adhesive papers were removed after the nail varnish had dried completely at room temperature.
 Each crown of the tooth gave two specimens (buccal and oral half), stored in saline solution at room temperature until SEM evaluation (Figure 3).